Charlotte Römer

 Charlotte Römer Paredes (born 8 January 1994) is an Ecuadorian former tennis player of German descent.

 In her career, she won one singles title and ten doubles titles on the ITF Women's Circuit.
 On 9 September 2019, she reached a career-high singles ranking of world No. 539.
 On 15 May 2017, she peaked at No. 424 in the doubles rankings.

 Playing for the Ecuador Fed Cup team, Römer has a win–loss record of 16–18.

+She currently works as a tennis teacher and runs her own tennis school in Würenlos, Switzerland.